MIT MAS.664 · Spring 2026

 curl -fsSL https://raw.githubusercontent.com/qsimeon/octopus-hw/main/install.sh | bash

-Requires OPENROUTER_API_KEY exported in your shell — the agent uses it to drive the pipeline. export OPENROUTER_API_KEY=sk-or-... before you run the install.
+Needs OPENROUTER_API_KEY exported in your shell — the agent uses it to call models (Gemini 3 Flash, Sonnet, Kimi K2, and others; swap in octopus.toml).
+Get a key at openrouter.ai. export OPENROUTER_API_KEY=sk-or-... before you run the install.

 How it works